jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-* It looks like the count_ :ref:`method<functions>` returns the number of times an item is in a list_.
-I change it then add another assertion to be sure
+* The count_ :ref:`method<functions>` returned the number of times the item is in the list_, I change it then add another assertion to test

   .. code-block:: python
     :emphasize-lines: 2, 4